-In particular, it follows that testing cyclic groups requires at least a logarithmic (n the group size) number of queries.
-Recall that the upper bound of [9, Thm.
-3] asserts that polylogarithmic complexity suffices for this task (i.e., for testing cyclic groups).
+In particular, it follows that testing cyclic groups requires at least a logarithmic (in the group size) number of queries.
+We mention that our ignorance in this case is much smaller, because [9, Thm.
+3] asserts that polylogarithmic complexity suffices for testing cyclic groups.

-In general, determining the complexity of testing other group properties opens an interesting direction of research.
-Indeed, the aforementioned results of [9] (regarding Abelian groups generated by k elements) fit this direction, but leave much to be understood.
+Future directions.
+In general, determining the complexity of testing various group properties is an interesting direction for future research.
+The challenges include determining not only the complexity of testing groups and Abelian groups, but also other types of groups.
+Indeed, the results of [9] (regarding Abelian groups generated by k elements) fit this direction, but leave much to be understood.
+In addition, one may consider the complexity of testing semigroups, quasigroups, and other magmas.